Sign up for Evans School Admissions Events

 Integrated Internship and Capstone Experience

 The Evans School curriculum emphasizes the importance of professional development by incorporating hands-on, applied learning.
 The Internship requirement ensures that Evans School students are connected with government agencies and nonprofit organizations to expand students' professional network and skillset.
-The Public Service Clinic and Deep Dive capstone options ensure that students' have experience applying their learning towards issues and challenges that are faced by the public and nonprofit sectors today.
+The Student Consulting Lab capstone experience ensures that students have experience applying their learning towards issues and challenges that are faced by the public and nonprofit sectors today.
 These capstone projects provide a solid professional portfolio and tangible value-added to the students' professional development.

 Evans Alumni at Work

 Evans School alumni work around the world as elected officials, public agency directors, advocates, researchers, and nonprofit executives.
 Our Alumni at Work series features interviews with alumni working for the following organizations:

 - City of Seattle